bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ### The Predictors - What We Assume to be Useful

 Note that we've previously checked the correlation between the continuous predictors using a Pearson's Correlation Coefficient in the EDA for each pairwise comparison, and there were no signs of multicollinearity.
-There was, however, signs of some predictors having strong correlation with the Price of a Deck.
+There were, however, signs of some predictors having strong correlation with the Price of a Deck.

 The following variables will be considered for price prediction: